Giuseppe5000/NeuralNetwork/README.md

 ## Requirements
 - Any C99-compatible compiler.
 - Gnuplot, only needed for examples chart view (the example works anyway, logging the train data into a file).

-## TODOs
-- [x] Optimize the use of intermediate_products in feed\_forward (by removing the res var).
-But in this way should store the activations and not the products.
-(Btw intermediate\_products can be stored on the NN struct).\ Maybe i can store on NN both intermediate\_products and intermediate\_activations.
-- [x] Remove the use of VLAs from backprop, by using an allocated big enough space with malloc at the start of fit.
-- [x] Fix mini batch implementation by taking random n elements each time (at the moment takes always the first n elements, so it is wrong).
-- [x] Add Softmax activation function (only final layer).
-- [x] It is possible to eliminate intermediate_products and use the intermediate activations to compute the derivatives of products, this is possible because the derivatives (for now) are defined in terms of the primitive function.
-Before doing this it is better to implement softmax.
-- [x] Check const correctness.
-- [x] Add train option for chioce between MSE and Cross-entropy loss.
-- [x] Improve comments and documentation.
-- [ ] Potential nan when computing cross entropy (check this even for weights init).
-- [ ] Simplify the code where is possible.